 Due to the ideal randomness, robustness and reliability of NeoPUF, the unique identity generated by PUFuid is distinct, robust, and unclonable.
-Moreover, since NeoPUF is available across worldwide foundries and is compatible with regular logic CMOS processes without the need for any extra mask layers, it is very easy to adopt in a chip design.
+Moreover, since NeoPUF is available across worldwide foundries and is compatible with regular logic CMOS processes without any extra mask layers, it is effortless to adopt in a chip design.

 PUFuid eliminates the drawbacks of external key injection while protecting the unique identity of each chip.
-With embedded NeoPUF, a UID will be generated inside each chip and will be unique from chip to chip.
+With embedded NeoPUF, a UID will be generated inside each chip, unique from chip to chip.
 There is no risk of revealing the UID during the generation process.

-In addition, only when the UID is needed by the system can the value be extracted.
+In addition, only when the system needs the UID can the value be extracted.
 Due to the perfect reliability of NeoPUF, a unique secret is reconstructed every time, under many different circumstances.
 Therefore, memory for secret storage is no longer needed, which also lessens the risk of revealing a unique identity by ensuring that it cannot be stolen and cloned.